Every Catholic knows—at least partially—how to use holy water: we dip our fingers in the font and bless ourselves as we enter the Church.

 From long experience I have learned that there is nothing like holy water to put devils to flight and prevent them from coming back again.
 They also flee from the Cross, but return; so holy water must have great virtue.
 For my own part, whenever I take it, my soul feels a particular and most notable consolation.St.
 Teresa of Avila

-But we often forget the power of this sacramental, and take holy water for granted most of the time.
+We Catholics often forget the power of this sacramental, and take holy water for granted most of the time.
 If we use it regularly, this is an easy trap to fall into.

 But we shouldn’t let ourselves remain numb to holy water’s efficacy.